ffxf/sfb-web-ctrl/README.md

 ## Installation

-Check for pagackages under [Releases](https://github.com/ffxf/sfb-web-ctrl/releases) and unpack into `extension/sfbctrl` in the SimFeedback directory.
+Check for packages under [Releases](https://github.com/ffxf/sfb-web-ctrl/releases) and unpack into `extension/sfbctrl` in the SimFeedback directory.

 ## Usage